Cambridge-PAM/lsmr-photocatalysis/README.md

 Install Anaconda/Miniconda (Python), Git and VS Code if not already done so.

-Clone the repository to a local folder on your computer via Git Bash.
+Clone the repository to a local folder on your computer using Git Bash.

 ```bash
 git clone https://github.com/Cambridge-PAM/lsmr-photocatalysis.git